christophergandrud/GreenBook/README.md

 Then download this repository.

 Change the root directory in the *Paper/main_GreenBook.Rnw* file on line 33 as appropriate.
+Do the same for the *Paper/supplemental_GreenBook.Rnw* to recreate the Supplemental Materials section.

 Finally, 'knit' the main paper file *Paper/main_GreenBook.Rnw*.

-**Important:** You will need to change the file paths as discussed in the next section.
+**Important:** You will also need to change the file paths as discussed in the next section.

 ## Reproduce only the analyses and plots